Welcome to CSU Music

 The School of Music, Theatre, and Dance empowers students to create, collaborate, innovate, and inspire.
 Through teaching, creative artistry, research, advocacy, and service, we elevate arts education.

-The School of Music, Theatre, and Dance represents the performing arts on campus in a highly visible and vibrant environment.
+The Department of Music is a part of the School of Music, Theatre, and Dance, which represents the performing arts on campus in a highly visible and vibrant environment.
 With many orchestras, bands, choirs, jazz ensembles, opera, music-theatre, chamber music, and marching band, performance opportunities are extensive, while collaborative opportunities draw on the interdisciplinary character of the arts.

 At Colorado State University, your training takes place in one of the nation’s finest teaching and performance facilities, the exquisite University Center for the Arts, where a vibrant learning environment fosters creativity and growth.
 Ensembles and courses in appealing interest areas are available to all students, regardless of major.

-The school offers B.M. degrees in music education, performance, music therapy, jazz studies, and composition, as well as a B.A. in music.
+The school offers B.M. degrees in music education, performance (vocal, instrumental, piano, organ, jazz), music therapy, , and composition, as well as a B.A. in music.

 - A variety of ensembles: orchestras, bands, jazz bands, choirs, opera, and percussion.

 - Chamber music and solo opportunities.

 - Scholarships available for instrumental and vocal performance.